dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 Please run the script [10 Setup App Registrations.ps1](../lab/10%20Setup%20App%20Registrations.ps1).
 It creates all the required applications in each Azure tenant defined in the [Azure.yml](../source/Global/Azure.yml) file.
 Then it assigns these apps very high privileges as they are used to control and export the tenant later.

+> :warning: The script connects to the Graph API and Exchange, hence you get two authentication prompts per tenant you want to configure.
+At the time of writing the guide, one authentication request is in the Edge browser, the other one in a separate window that might be in the background.
+If the script hangs and you are waiting for the second authentication prompt, please check for another window in the background.

+> :warning: The Git authentication with Azure DevOps at the end of the script requires Java Script to be enabled in the browser.
+Please add the sites as requested.

 - The app `M365DscSetupApplication` is used to do the initial setup of the environment.
 In theory it is also possible to do this with a Entra ID user but usually authentication requirements interfere or stop the automation process.
 - The app `M365DscLcmApplication` will be used by the Azure DevOps build agent(s) to put your tenant into the desired state.
 For each app, a service principal is created in Exchange Online as well.
 - The `M365DscExportApplication` application will be only used by the export pipeline.
 Exporting will be explained in #TODO.